 The wrongful death of a loved one is perhaps the most devastating outcome of a serious accident.
-Aside from the physical, emotional and financial turmoil faced after an accident, the loss of life is a permanent and painful reminder of a tragedy that could have been prevented.
+Aside from the physical, emotional, and financial turmoil faced after a fatal accident, the loss of life is a permanent and painful reminder of a tragedy that could have been prevented.

 In the United States, unintentional injuries accounted for over 130,000 wrongful deaths in 2015—the 4th leading cause of death in that year.
-A family impacted by the wrongful death of a loved one may respond to their loss with grief, and perhaps a sense of hopelessness, as they face hefty medical expenses, funeral arrangements and legal worries.
+A family impacted by the wrongful death of a loved one may respond to their loss with grief, and perhaps a sense of hopelessness, as they face large medical expenses, funeral arrangements, and legal worries.

-At Wagstaff & Cartmell, our team of compassionate wrongful death attorneys are fully committed to helping you and your family through this trying time so that you can focus on what is most important—recovery.
+At Wagstaff & Cartmell, our team of compassionate wrongful death attorneys is fully committed to helping you and your family members through this trying time so that you can focus on what is most important—recovery.

 What is a Wrongful Death Claim, and Who Can File a Claim?

-When a loved one dies as a result of an accident caused by negligence, or malicious actions, the family or estate of the deceased can bring forward a wrongful death claim against the responsible party.
+Going far beyond what happens when a personal injury claim is made, when a loved one dies as a result of an accident caused by negligence, or malicious actions, the family or estate of the deceased can bring forward a wrongful death claim against the responsible party.
 The purpose of such a claim is for the family or estate of the deceased to receive compensation for the losses sustained due to the death of their loved one.
-These losses may include funeral expenses, punitive damages, loss of wages/support, emotional damages and more.
+These losses may include funeral expenses, punitive damages, loss of wages/support, emotional damages, and more.

 There are a number of reasons for which a wrongful death claim can be brought forward.
 These may include: